 Additional fees including internal fees and charges associated with exchange traded funds ("ETFs"), mutual funds or other investment vehicles utilized in your accounts have internal fees and expenses.
 These fees and expenses are described in each fund's prospectus, and typically include annual ongoing expenses and transaction fees paid when you buy or sell shares in a fund.
 The ongoing expenses of a fund are summarized by the expense ratio, which generally include a management fee, other fund expenses, and a possible distribution (12b-1) fee.
-These expenses are paid for out of fund assets and not billed to investors directly.
-If the fund also imposes sales charges, a client may directly pay an initial or deferred sales charge when buying or selling the fund.
-A client could invest in a mutual fund directly, without our services.
-In that case, the client would not receive the services provided by our firm which are designed, among other things, to assist the client in determining which mutual fund or funds are most appropriate to each client's financial condition and objectives.
+These expenses are paid for out of fund assets and not billed to investors directly, however, these expenses have the effect of reducing the net investment return received by investors and are therefore indirectly paid for by investors.
+If the fund also imposes sales charges, a client will typically directly pay an initial or deferred sales charge when buying or selling the fund.
+A client could invest in an ETF or mutual fund directly, without our services.
+In that case, the client would not receive the services provided by our Firm which are designed, among other things, to assist the client in determining which ETFs, mutual funds, or other investment vehicles are most appropriate to each client's financial condition and objectives.
 Accordingly, the client should review both the fees charged by the funds and our fees to fully understand the total amount of fees to be paid by the client and to thereby evaluate the advisory services being provided.

-In addition, clients always have the option to purchase investment products that we recommend directly from the issuer or through a brokerage account not affiliated with FCA.
+In addition, clients always have the option to purchase investment products that we recommend directly from the issuer or through a brokerage account not affiliated with Fortis.

-Typically, the fees you pay associated with investment products are not paid directly or indirectly to FCA or its related persons.
+Typically, the fees you pay that are associated with investment products are not paid directly or indirectly to Fortis or its related persons.

+c.
+Technology Fees

+A fee of \$40 is charged annually per account for technology (used to support data reconciliation, performance reporting, fee calculation and billing, research, client database maintenance, payable reports, models, trading platforms, and other functions related to the administrative tasks of managing client accounts), unless waived at our discretion.
+Technology Fees are in addition to the fees states in Section 5A above, and will be automatically debited from your designated account in arrears on a quarterly basis or invoiced to you at the same billing frequency described above (i.e. a \$40 annual fee is charged \$10 per quarter).
+Technology Fees are paid in arrears, so there are no refunds processed.

 D. Do I have to pay fees in advance of services?

 AUM Fees may be charged one quarter (3 months) in advance or in arrears.
 Hourly Fees are paid in arrears.
-Clients should refer to their written Agreements for specific information relating to fees.
+Clients should refer to their written agreement with Fortis for specific information relating to fees arrangements.

 How do I get a refund?

 Please notify us in writing if you wish to terminate your advisory agreement with us and the date on which you would like it to terminate.
 A pro-rata portion of any advisory fees paid in advance will be automatically refunded.

 Refunded fees are typically credited to the account that was originally debited.
 In certain instances, refunds are issued via check and mailed to you.

 E. Do you accept compensation for the sale of securities?

-FCA does not accept compensation for the sale of securities.
+Fortis does not accept compensation for the sale of securities.